Introduction

 - A distinct set of physical, physiological, and behavioral features associated with each phase of life.

-Instructors study human behavior to understand how individuals act, react, and interact in their environment, as well as to gain insights into learner motivations.
-Effective instructors use this knowledge to optimize learning.
+Instructors study human behavior to understand how individuals act, react, and interact within their environment.
+This knowledge reveals learners’ motivations and helps instructors tailor their approach to optimize learning.

 The Instructor-Learner Relationship